Goldman Sachs eyes Wells Fargo, PNC, US Bancorp as deal talks resurface

 WELLS FARGO JOINS JPMORGAN AND STOPS OFFERING HELOCS

-The need for Goldman to grow—particularly as the coronavirus has largely shut down deal-making has prompted a new round of speculation that the investment bank might merge with a big commercial bank, such as Wells Fargo, or even PNC Bank.
-Goldman would be attractive to both players; Wells, for example, is looking to rebuild its reputation following the fake-account scandal that cost the firm billions in fines and client business, as well as the job of its CEO, John Stumpf.
+The need for Goldman to grow, particularly as the coronavirus has largely shut down deal-making, has prompted a new round of speculation that the investment bank might merge with a big commercial bank, such as Wells Fargo, or even PNC Bank.

+Wells Fargo, for example, is looking to rebuild its reputation after the fake-account scandal that cost the firm billions in fines and client business, and the job of its CEO, John Stumpf.

-Wells's new CEO, Charles Schwarf, is a former JP Morgan executive and a protégé of CEO Jamie Dimon, the banking business superstar who is a firm believer in combining commercial banking and investment banking under one roof to better service customers.
+Wells Fargo's new CEO, Charles Schwarf, is a former JP Morgan executive and a protégé of CEO Jamie Dimon, the banking business superstar who is a firm believer in combining commercial banking and investment banking under one roof to better customer service.

 CLICK HERE TO READ MORE ON FOX BUSINESS